SlaughterCountyBrewing/SCBEmpHandbook/CodeOfConduct.md

 One hard rule we do have:  NO HAIR PENS!
 Don't keep a pen in your hair - it's unsanitary and creeps people out.

+FOOTWEAR:  No open toed shoes.
+Broken glass, accidents moving heavy objects, traction issues - these all happen and the safety issues outweigh fashion and comfort on the job.